 This is a satisfying vegetarian pasta dinner that even feels a little gourmet, largely because arugula pesto and baby turnips aren’t exactly common in pastas.

-I call this “chewy” pasta because I emphasize that cooking your pasta to al dente—which is slightly undercooked, or chewy in the center—is the secret to great texture and an elevated dining experience.
+I call this “chewy” pasta because I emphasize the importance of cooking your pasta to al dente.
+This is a pasta that is slightly undercooked and still chewy in the center.
+Cooking your pasta properly is the secret to a satisfying chew that elevates a vegetarian dining experience.

 Have you noticed that every time you eat out these days arugula is on the menu?
 I certainly have.
-It seems the bright peppery flavor is in high demand.
+It seems a bright peppery flavor is in high demand.

-My guess is that it offers good contrast to some of the other strong flavors that are on the average lunch or dinner plate.
+My guess is that arugula provides a suitable contrast to some of the other strong flavors that are on the average lunch or dinner plate.
 It also sounds more gourmet than lettuce, doesn’t it?

 Personally, I find that raw arugula is a little strong for me, so I devised an arugula pesto recipe to mellow it out.

-My arugula pesto uses the blanching technique to wilt the arugula in boiling water and then shock it in ice cold water.
+My arugula pesto uses a blanching technique where you partially cook the arugula in boiling water, and then shock it in ice cold water to stop the cooking.

-Arugula pesto is an ingredient in this chewy pasta with baby turnips recipe.
-But if you love another pesto, or you already have one on hand, you can use it instead.
+I call for arugula pesto in today's chewy pasta recipe.
+But if you have another pesto on hand, you can use it instead.
 However, use your own judgement about quantity.

 Turnips And Their Greens